-In Kindergarten – grade 5, theater is incorporated into chapel productions, with the direction of drama faculty.
-In grade 6 – 8, drama, musical theater, improvisation and technical theater electives become available.
+In Kindergarten – grade 5, theatre is incorporated into chapel productions, with the direction of drama faculty.
+In grade 6 – 8, drama, musical theatre, improvisation and technical theatre electives become available.

 Punahou's Academy graduation requirements include two credits in the Visual and Performing Arts.
-All Theater courses may be taken to fulfill this requirement or general elective requirements.
+All Theatre courses may be taken to fulfill this requirement or general elective requirements.

-The Academy (grades 9 – 12) theater courses includes varied topics in acting, musical theater and technical theater.
+The Academy (grades 9 – 12) theatre courses includes varied topics in acting, musical theatre and technical theatre.